 Bus collision injures five

-Five children suffered slight injuries last week when their school bus, with about 40 students aboard, was in a collision involving two trucks.
+Five children suffered slight injuries last week when when their school bus, with about 40 students aboard, was in a collision involving two trucks.

 Highway Patrolman George Brown said the bus was on U.S. 231 crossing the intersection with U.S. 278 when it was struck by a tractor-trailer rig.